CompuTec/computec-docs/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration.md

 ## Prerequisites

 :::note
-Ensure that ProcessForce and CompuTec Licence Server is installed and configured.
+Ensure that CompuTec ProcessForce and CompuTec Licence Server is installed and configured.
 :::

 ## CompuTec AppEngine and plugin installation and configuration